ptsteadman/notebook/essays/gray-man-style.md

 firearms and anti-government politics.
 This piece, authored in a Goofus and Gallant style, presents gray man as more of an identity than a strategy.
 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
+[7]

-This quote begs the obvious question: why be a survivalist anyways, if it can be such a liability, requiring one to develop a pathetic persona?
+This quote begs the obvious question: why be a survivalist anyways, if it can be such a liability that you need to develop a pathetic alter-ego?
 Wouldn't it be better to accept the idea that survival is socially determined?

-The somewhat obvious reason that most survivalists don't focus on the survival of society as a whole is that American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
+The obvious reason that most survivalists don't focus on the survival of society as a whole is that American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
 For these politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
 Perhaps as a way to ease this tension, the